-Most people tend to deal with some degree of stress or anxiety on a day-to-day basis.
-However, we are aware that this stressful time has brought growing health concerns, economic pressures, and uncertainties for us all.
-These factors combined are likely to result in higher levels of stress and anxiety.
+However, we know that this stressful time has brought growing health concerns, economic pressures, and uncertainties for us all.
+These combined factors are likely to result in higher stress and anxiety levels.
 In addition to affecting your mental health, stress can also affect your oral health!

 Teeth grinding and jaw clenching are symptoms associated with a condition also known as bruxism.
-Often, people are unaware that they are grinding their teeth, as most of the activity usually takes place in your sleep.
-If you are noticing signs of chips, flattened tips or sharp edges, you may be suffering from bruxism.
-It is important the condition is diagnosed on time, and you take steps to prevent any further damage to your tooth enamel.
-Maida Smiles Dental Clinic offers several solutions for patients suffering from bruxism, including custom-fitted night-guards you can wear whilst you sleep, and even a Botox treatment to help relax your jaw.
+Often, people are unaware that they are grinding their teeth, as most activity usually occurs in your sleep.
+You may suffer from bruxism if you notice signs of chips, flattened tips or sharp edges.
+The condition must be diagnosed on time, and you take steps to prevent further damage to your tooth enamel.
+Maida Smiles Dental Clinic offers several solutions for patients suffering from bruxism, including custom-fitted night guards you can wear while sleeping, and even a Botox treatment to help relax your jaw.

-It is no secret that stress can have a detrimental effect to our immune system.
+It is no secret that stress can have a detrimental effect on our immune system.
 This impairs our body’s ability to fight infections and can lead to a cycle of gum disease in patients predisposed to the condition.
-Once your gums get inflamed, harmful bacteria enters the bloodstream and can lead to even further harm for your overall health.
+Once your gums get inflamed, harmful bacteria enter the bloodstream and can further harm your overall health.
 In cases of severe gum disease, the bacteria that is present on the inside edges of the teeth begins to penetrate below the gum.
-When this happens, the bacteria cause irritation and infection, which unless treated, can spread throughout the soft tissue of the mouth, and even eventually penetrate the jawbone.
+When this happens, the bacteria cause irritation and infection, which, unless treated, can spread throughout the mouth’s soft tissue and even eventually penetrate the jawbone.
 At this stage of the disease, tooth loss is almost guaranteed.
 As a rule of thumb, once your gums get inflamed, harmful bacteria is likely to enter the bloodstream and lead to even further harm.
 Some of the symptoms of dental problems related to gums include:

-If you notice one of the symptoms above, please contact us as soon as possible and we will be sure to book your dental examination right away.
+If you notice one of the symptoms above, please get in touch with us as soon as possible, and we will be sure to book your dental examination right away.
+More on gum disease

 Temporomandibular disorders (TMD) are common conditions that affect jaw muscles and joints.
 Patients suffering from TMD experience popping noises and clicking of their jaw, as well as regular unexplained headaches and pressure around the temporomandibular joints, the joints in front of your ears (TMJ).
-In the more progressive stages of the condition, some patients report trouble opening and closing their jaw, as well as eating.
+In the more progressive stages of the condition, some patients report trouble opening and closing their jaw and eating.

-Under abnormal amounts of pressure, our muscles tend to feel sore and get inflamed.
+Under abnormal pressure, our muscles tend to feel sore and inflamed.
 Furthermore, stress provoked by the Coronavirus can also lead to the tightening muscles of our neck, face and jaw.

-Dry mouth, also known as Xerostomia is the sensation of oral dryness.
-Dry mouth is a common, complex, and under-recognized condition, and it is typically associated with a reduced saliva flow.
-Human saliva is a mixture of fluids that has several essential roles in our everyday lives.
+Dry mouth, also known as Xerostomia, is the sensation of oral dryness.
+Dry mouth is a common, complex, and under-recognized condition, and it is typically associated with reduced saliva flow.
+Human saliva is a mixture of fluids with several essential roles in everyday life.
 These include cleansing the oral cavity, facilitating speech and swallowing, protecting oral tissues (including teeth) against physical and microbial insults, and maintaining a neutral pH.
-Patients with a reduced salivary flow report difficulties in tasting, chewing, swallowing and speaking.
+Patients with a reduced salivary flow report tasting, chewing, swallowing and speaking difficulties.
 The severity of this particular dental problem of Xerostomia can range from mild oral discomfort to significant oral disease that can compromise a patient’s health, dietary intake, and quality of life.
 Some more symptoms include:

-Any of us can go through a period of poor mental health and dental problems are a reoccurring issue in people, who endure high levels of stress.
-Everyone experiences anxiety and fear at times – these are normal and helpful human emotions that help us deal with danger.
-However, if you feel that you or someone you know is experiencing excessive and irrational anxiety and worries that become ongoing and distressing, we strongly encourage you to share your concerns with us during your next dental visit.
+Any of us can go through a period of poor mental health, and dental problems are reoccurring in people with high-stress levels.
+Everyone experiences anxiety and fear sometimes – these are normal and helpful human emotions that help us deal with danger.
+However, suppose you feel that you or someone you know is experiencing excessive and irrational anxiety and worries that become ongoing and distressing.
+In that case, we strongly encourage you to share your concerns during your next dental visit.